mounchiliu/IndividualProject/README.md

 For static objects, identity matrix can be set to improve the accuracy.
 However, for dynamic objects, there isnt such kind of method to improve the accuracy.

+[Note: This may because of the error of the camera poses.
+For Dense SLAM, we may focus only on the camera poses or the objects poses separately.
+We do not expect the 'overlap errors'].

 Question:

-For the dense slam, is there any optimization method to optimize the estimated poses?
+For the dense slam, is there any optimization method to optimize the estimated the motion of the objects?
 e.g. ORB-SLAM uses Bundle Adjustment to minimize the reprojection error.
 Can we do a 'local optimization' for each dynamic object?

+->
+[InfiniTAM (Dense SLAM) has its own Strategies to do the optimization.]
+Try InifiTam by blocking the static scene and some other objects.
+Just focuus on one object.

 --------------------------------------------------------------------------------------------------------------------------